Kevin Nolan: Notts County

-On 12 January 2017, Nolan was appointed manager of Notts County, replacing the sacked John Sheridan.
+On 12 January 2017, Nolan was appointed manager of Notts County, replacing John Sheridan.
 He inherited a team that had lost its last ten matches and was a point from the relegation places in League Two.
-Two days later in his first game in charge, the "Magpies" earned a goalless draw at home to Nottinghamshire rivals Mansfield Town.
+Two days later in his first game in charge, Notts County earned a goalless draw at home to Nottinghamshire rivals Mansfield Town.
 On 30 January, Nolan registered as a player, though he did not play during his time at Notts.
 Under his management, the team avoided relegation.

 On 20 September 2017, with Notts County in second place in League Two, Nolan signed a new three-year contract.
 County owner Alan Hardy said: "Kevin has brought real pride, optimism and stability to this club which has not been seen for many years".
 In addition, he won the EFL League Two Manager of the Month award, the first honour of his managerial career.

 On 26 August 2018, Nolan was dismissed as manager of Notts County after a six-game winless run.